NCAR/esds/posts/2022/esds-fall-event.md

 The ESDS Fall event will cover a (re)introduction to the NCAR ESDS Initiative;
 include breakout groups and discussions on Python basics, packages, and analysis needs; and provide tutorials of the Geoscience Community Analysis Toolkit (GeoCAT)'s software tools on Thursday.
-The event will culminate in a hackathon (NCAR/UCAR personnel only) on Friday.
+The event will culminate in a hackathon on Friday.

 Here is an approximate content schedule: